laurentkempe/blog/source/_posts/run-phi-3-slm-on-your-machine-with-csharp-semantic-kernel-and-ollama.md

 Excited to dive in?
 In this guide, I'll show you how to harness the power of Phi-3 and Ollama using C# and Semantic Kernel.
 I'll walk you through the process of creating a simple console application to get you started on your SLM journey.

-So, let's get coding and unlock the potential of Phi-3 and Ollama ony our machine!
+So, let's get coding and unlock the potential of Phi-3 and Ollama on your machine!
 <!-- more -->
 # Introduction